-Windrow: This open-air process is primarily used for yard and gardenwaste and involves five foot high piles (“windrows”) that get regularly turned.
-Turning encourages decomposition and helps ensure that every layer has a chance in the warm center of the pile, where all the good bacteria hangs out.
+Windrow: This open-air process is primarily used for yard and garden waste and involves five-foot-high piles (“windrows”) that get regularly turned.
+Turning encourages decomposition and helps ensure that every layer has a chance in the warm center of the pile, where all the good bacteria hang out.

-In-vessel: This is an enclosed space setup which means it can process all forms of organic waste, from meat and other food scraps, to manure and bio-plastics (with no bad smells!).
-This system allows for optimal control of temperature, moisture, and airflow regulation and also means compost is ready within a few months.
-In-vessel composting is able to reach incredibly high-temps (over140 degrees) and this helps kill off harmful bacterias!
+In-vessel: This is an enclosed space setup which means it can process all forms of organic waste, from meat and other food scraps to manure and bio-plastics (with no bad smells!).
+This system allows for optimal control of temperature, moisture, and airflow regulation and also means the compost is ready within a few months.
+In-vessel composting is able to reach incredibly high temps (over140 degrees) and this helps kill off harmful bacteria!

 Aerated-static pile: This system is optimal for large generators of homogeneous organic waste, so it is likely the option found in cities and towns with a commercial compost facility.
 The aeration process employs bulking agents like wood chips and shredded newspaper and also a network of pipes that periodically blow air into the pile.
 Food waste, paper products, and bioplastics are traditionally what goes into these piles and compost production is fast, typically only taking a few months.